The Alaska Discovery Tour

 Day 10: Denali to Anchorage: We will enjoy breakfast together this morning and later board the bus back to the Denali Park entrance.
 There will also be optional flightseeing trips back to the park's entrance if you prefer not to ride the bus back.
 At 12:40 you will board the Alaska Railroad for a scenic ride back to Anchorage.
 You will arrive in Anchorage by 8pm.
 Overnight in Anchorage.
 (B)

 Day 11: Depart Anchorage.

 ABOUT THIS TOUR: Adventure travel is exactly is as its name implies, an adventure!
 Although every attempt is made to adhere to these itineraries, participants need to acknowledge and willingly accept the unexpected route and itinerary changes due to factors beyond our control.
+This tour operates from late May though mid-September.
+Please call about available dates as Denali Park Road can affect the tour dates early or late in the season.
 Please keep in mind that due to Alaska’s extreme and fast climate changes, we cannot guarantee a glacier landing on our Talkeetna portion of this trip.